By Emily Winter

 AND!
 IT!
 WAS!
 GREAT!

 First of all, I love a big, empty, dark, wood-paneled bar.
 Passage is the kind of bar you could walk into at 2 PM and then suddenly realize it’s 10 PM and how did that happen?!
-If it wasn’t so dang far from where I live in Brooklyn, it’d be an ideal place to throw a casual birthday, though I’m sure it gets crazy crowded on the weekend.
+If it wasn’t so dang far from where I live in Brooklyn, it’d be an ideal place to throw a casual birthday, though I’m sure it gets crazily crowded on the weekend.

 Back to the praise.
-The bartender embodied what I love about Queens itself: fast pace of Manhattan without the pretention.
+The bartender embodied what I love about Queens itself: the fast pace of Manhattan without the pretention.
 She was so friendly, and for just $10 she quickly served me their take on the Irish coffee: Frozen, in a Jameson jar, with a paper straw.

 Carefully, I took a sip.
 Frozen drinks run the risk of being too sweet, so I was nervous.
 Not nervous like “Peleton Wife’s eyebrows nervous,” but, you know, slightly concerned.
 But it wasn’t too sweet.
 It was creamy and icy and coffee-y, and I sucked it down.
 And then I got a brain freeze.
 And then the whiskey hit — ohhhh yeah, there’s whiskey in this! — and I felt like Santa himself was giving me a really big hug.